Planning is the foundation that helps transform a spark of an idea into a compelling story.

 Step #9: Review the Chapter Outline

-- Plan the total number of chapters your novel will have
+- Decide how many chapters your novel will have.

-- Plan and write the description of each chapter with all important details such as conflict, climax, twist, etc.
+- Write a brief description of the events of each chapter such as conflict, climax, twist, etc.

 - Check the timeline and ensure that all the scenes, actions, and chapters are chronologically arranged.

 If you don’t have a lot of details about the plot and chapter details, it is the best time to plan it out.
-At least have a chapter outline for the most important chapters in your novel (e.g. conflict, climax, resolution, ending).
+If your novel is part of a series, this is where you decide how the first book’s ending will set up the next installment.

-Step #10: Set a Goal for Completion Time
+Step #10: Set a Goal to Complete Your Book

 When do you plan to complete this novel?
 Do you have a turnaround time in mind?

 One of the key aspects of planning a novel is to think about how and when you’ll start and finish the novel.
 Planning a novel isn’t the same as writing a novel.
-Having a plan doesn’t mean you’ll write and finish it.
+Having a plan is great, but without a deadline, it’s easy to procrastinate.

-To avoid delays, you need to create a detailed and step-by-step action plan on when you’ll finish writing it.
-Create a Gantt chart by allocating each section of the novel a specific completion time:
+To avoid delays, you need to create a step-by-step action plan on when you’ll finish writing.
+When setting completion goals:

 Step #11: Start Writing

-Again, planning doesn’t mean you’ll start writing your novel and finish it.
-The number one reason why novelists don’t finish their novels is that they don’t have a plan.
-You are lucky if you have a plan and you know how to plan a novel.
+While planning doesn’t guarantee that you’ll start and finish your novel, one of the main reasons why novelists don’t finish their novels is because they don’t have a plan.

 FAQs